 Bronchitis is an infection of the lungs which often occurs after a bout of cold or flu.
 It causes the main airways, also known as bronchi, to become inflamed and irritated.
 There are two different types of bronchitis: acute and chronic.
 Acute bronchitis usually lasts a couple of weeks and, if you’re otherwise in good health, your lungs will most likely be back to normal soon.
 Chronic bronchitis, on the other hand, is rather more serious.
 It’s usually the result of smoking cigarettes; the symptoms can keep recurring for months or even years without proper treatment.

-You may have read about this condition in our in-depth guide to the medical conditions which affect older people.
-Today’s we’ll be taking a look at the specific symptoms, causes, and treatments of both acute and chronic bronchitis.
+Our in-depth guide to the medical conditions affecting older people covers bronchitis in brief.
+Today, however, we’ll be taking a detailed look at the symptoms, causes, and treatments of both acute and chronic bronchitis.

 What is Bronchitis?

 Bronchitis is an infection in the airways of the lungs.
 The medical term for these airways is ‘bronchi’.

 The bronchi branch off either side of the windpipe and lead on to smaller airways inside your lungs.
 In addition, the walls of the bronchi produce mucus to trap dust and other particles that could otherwise cause irritation.